 I once had an interview for a remote Compensation and Benefits role with Automattic (the founder of the WordPress technology on which newtohr.com is build) – one of the only companies hiring online and remote HR professionals at that time.

-The whole interview process was much more personable than any corporate interview I have ever had, as their company was build on remote work and team collaboration.
-For me, the excitement of working for this amazing company (and one of the only opportunities to work remotely online at that time) – got the best of me and I screwed the interview up – big time!
+The whole interview process was much more personable than any corporate interview I have ever had, as their company is build on remote work and team collaboration.
+For me, the excitement of working for this amazing company (and one of the only opportunities to work remotely online at that time) and my Dyslexia got the best of me and I screwed the interview up – big time!

 So, be ready to adapt your interview style – online interviews are structured differently – and it is not the same to being interviewed in a room with a corporate interviewer…